Historical Timeline of Los Angeles

 TCL Chinese Theatre IMAX in Hollywood

 1927 - Grauman’s Chinese Theatre (now TCL Chinese Theatre) opens.
-Over the years, impresario Sid Grauman and his successors will invite dozens of top stars to leave their handprints and footprints in freshly poured cement out front.
+Over the years, impresario Sid Grauman and his successors will invite generations of celebrities to leave their signatures, handprints and footprints in freshly poured cement in the Forecourt of the Stars.

-1927 - Establishment of the Academy of Motion Picture Arts & Sciences, with actor Douglas Fairbanks as president.
-Oscar winners have been thanking the academy ever since.
+1927 - The Academy of Motion Picture Arts & Sciences is established, with actor Douglas Fairbanks as president.

 1927 - The 13-story United Artists Building is built in Downtown LA and is home to the flagship movie theatre of United Artists.
-Today the site houses the Ace Hotel and the 1,600-seat Theatre at Ace.
+Today, the 1,600-seat United Theatre on Broadway is one of LA's top live music venues.

 The first Academy Awards at the Hollywood Roosevelt Hotel in 1929